mrmacete/writeups/README.md

 # writeups
 Here is a collection of my writeups on the topic of reverse engineering and binary exploitation.
+All of them make use of free (as in freedom) open source software.
+My platform of choice is Linux, so the majority of the content here will be targeted to it.
+Occasionally there will be arm and mips platforms, but definitely no Windows around here.

 ## wapiflapi's exrs